 Let’s now delve into the “fascinating” world of the greatest scammers of all time!

-Charles Ponzi: the “master”
+Charles Ponzi: The “master”

-Bernard Madoff: the student who surpasses “the master”
+Bernard Madoff: The student who surpasses the “master”

 - 8848 complaints against him

-Christophe Rocancourt: The “chameleon” charmer…and mostly Liar.
+Christophe Rocancourt: The charming… and especially smooth-talking “chameleon”

-Victor Lustig: The Man Who Sold the Eiffel Tower
+Victor Lustig: The Man who Sold the Eiffel Tower

 - Airline pilot

-Grégory Zaoui: The Carbon Tax Scam
+Grégory Zaoui: The Carbon Tax Fraud

 Aldo Bonassoli: The Sniffer Plane Scam…